A Simple Optimal Contention Resolution Scheme for Uniform Matroids: An optimal monotone contention resolution scheme for uniform matroids

 We then have

 where we use Lemma \ref{lemma_recursive_h_S_k} in the last line.
 From the above it follows that $\nabla h_S^k(x) = 0$ if and only if

 Notice that

 We can see this implies that such a solution lies on the boundary of $[0,1]^S$, since there exists an index $j \in S$ such that $x_j=0$ or $x_j=1$.
 Since we are focusing on extrema in the interior, we may disregard that solution.
 Hence, by \eqref{eq_gradient_zero}, we have $x_i = k - x(S)$ for all $i \in S$.
-By setting $x_i = t$ for every $i \in S$, we get
+All the $x_i$ are thus equal and by setting $x_i = t$ for every $i \in S$, we get

 Therefore, $h_S^k(x)$ has a unique extremum in the interior of $[0,1]^S$ at the point $(k/n,\dots,k/n)$. \end{proof}

 In order to prove Theorem~\ref{thm_max_hSk}, we need one additional lemma; we leave its proof to the appendix.